daipayanb/web_project/content/posts/auth_protocols.md

 OpenID Connect and OAuth 2.0 together solved this problem.

-## OAuth 2.0
+## **OAuth 2.0**

 **OAuth 2.0:** It is an open-standard authorization protocol where a user can authorize an application to access their information from another application or service.
 + OAuth 2.0 is the technology that lets you allow your favorite video game(e.g. FIFA20) to post your accomplishments on the social network(e.g. Twitter) of your choice without you having to share your social network credentials with the game’s software.
-+ For understanding the flow we would follow our previous example where you would like to share a picture of the final scoreboard from FIFA20 with your favorite FIFA and other gaming subreddits.
++ For understanding the flow we would follow our previous example where you would like to share a picture of the final scoreboard from FIFA20 on your Twitter feed.
 + Before we can get into OAuth’s flow there are few components that we need to understand.
 + OAuth defines four roles:
   1. Resource Owner: Is the user.
 User owns the Identity and is responsible for authorizing an application to access their account.
   2. Client: The application(e.g. FIFA20) that wants to access your account(e.g. Twitter) and perform actions on behalf of the resource owner.
-  3. Authorization Server: The server(Reddit’s authorization server) that verifies the identity of the Resource Owner
+  3. Authorization Server: The server(Twitter’s authorization server) that verifies the identity of the Resource Owner
   4. Resource Server: The Application Programming Interface(API) or service the client wants to access.
 + Important OAuth Terminology:
   * Redirect URL: The URL that the Authorization Server redirects the Resource Owner to, once they grant permissions to the Client.
 This is usually defined during the Application Registration.